 USE OF SME.AFRICA

 License to use sme.africa.
-We grant you a limited, revocable license to use sme.africa subject to the Agreement.
+We grant you a limited, revocable licence to use sme.africa subject to the Agreement.
 Any person wishing to use sme.africa contrary to the Agreement must obtain our prior written consent.

 Policies.
 We may establish general polices and limits concerning the use of sme.africa.
 We may log off, deactivate, or delete any User account.